 The City takes ownership of the High Line from CSX Transportation, Inc., which donates the structure, and the City and CSX sign a Trail Use Agreement.
 Taken together, these two actions effectively preserve the High Line south of 30th Street.

 Groundbreaking is celebrated on the High Line with the lifting of a rail track.
 The first phase of construction on Section 1 of the High Line begins.

 Construction begins on Section 1 (Gansevoort Street to 20th Street).
-Tracks, ballast, and debris are removed, and the tracks are mapped, tagged, and stored (some will be reinstalled in the park landscape).
+Tracks, ballast, and debris are removed, and the tracks are mapped, tagged, and stored (some are later reinstalled in the park landscape).
 This is followed sandblasting of steel, repairs to concrete and drainage systems, and installation of pigeon deterrents underneath the Line.

 View Construction Photos